Bridging Local and Global Knowledge via Transformer in Board Games: Experiment Details for Training ResTNet

 Two models, \texttt{6R} and \texttt{RRTRRT}, are trained for a total of 100,000 training steps in 19x19 Hex.
 The training settings for 19x19 Hex are similar to 9x9 Go except following differences.
 The learning rate is set to 0.02 and the simulation count is 32.

-To evaluate the performance, each model uses the same simulation count of 2,000 playing against MoHex \citep{arneson_monte_2010}, which serves as a baseline opponent model.
-Each experiment evaluates a total of 100 evaluation games, with both models playing 50 games as Black and 50 games as White for fairness.
+To evaluate performance, each model is tested with a fixed thinking time of 1 second per move against MoHex~\cite{arneson_monte_2010}, which serves as the baseline opponent.
+A total of 1000 evaluation games are conducted for each model, with 500 games played as Black and 500 games as White to ensure fairness.